Magnetic accretion flow explains the hysteresis q-diagram seen in outbursts of black hole low-mass X-ray binaries: Introduction

 Despite complicated state transitions in the outburst, their spectral evolution may trace a common pattern in the X-ray hardness-intensity diagram \citep[HID;][]{Homan2005}.
 If one extracts the source count rate in the soft and hard bands, respectively, one may calculate the hard-to-soft flux ratio (hardness) and determine the source status in the HID along with the source count rate (intensity).
 The boundary between the soft and hard bands can be chosen around a few keV \citep{Homan2005}, such that the hard flux represents emission from the hot corona, while the soft band contains a significant fraction of flux from the cool accretion disk.
 In major outbursts, BH-LMXBs typically follow a q-shaped pattern in the HID, also referred to as the hysteresis q-diagram, e.g., seen in GX~339--4 \citep{Zdziarski2004}, GRS~1915+105 \citep{Fender2004}, MAXI~J1820+070 \citep{Kara2019}, and MAXI~J1348--630 \citep{Tominaga2020}.
 This suggests that the spectral properties of BH-LMXBs are not a monotonic function of the mass accretion rate, and the soft to hard transition usually happens at a much lower luminosity than the hard to soft transition \citep{Maccarone2003}.

-To the first order of approximation, the emission state of BH-LMXBs can be understood as competition between two emission components: a soft thermal component from an optically thick, geometrically thin accretion disk, or the so-called the Shakura-Sunyaev disk \citep[SSD;][]{Shakura1973}, and a hard Comptonization component from the corona or advection-dominated accretion flow \citep[ADAF;][]{Narayan1994, Narayan1995}.
+To the first order of approximation, the emission state of BH-LMXBs can be understood as competition between two emission components: a soft thermal component from an optically thick, geometrically thin accretion disk, or the so-called Shakura-Sunyaev disk \citep[SSD;][]{Shakura1973}, and a hard Comptonization component from the corona or advection-dominated accretion flow \citep[ADAF;][]{Narayan1994, Narayan1995}.
 In the hard state, many observations have revealed a disk inner radius larger than the innermost stable circular orbit (ISCO) predicted by the theory of general relativity, suggesting that the SSD may have an inner truncation \citep{Esin2001, Zdziarski2004, Tomsick2009, Garcia2015}.
 Some models for disk evaporation may explain the inner disk truncation \citep{Liu2006, Meyer2007, Qiao2010}.
 A manually connected inner ADAF plus outer SSD model was proposed to reconcile with the observations \citep{Esin1997}.
-However, this classical view cannot naturally explain the hysteresis effect seen in the HID.
-There is at least another parameter besides the accretion rate responsible for the hysteresis effect \citep{Homan2001}. \citet{Weng2021} found that, after correcting for the time lag between the soft disk component with respect to the hard Comptonization component in MAXI J1348--630, the hysteresis effect disappears and the fluxes from the two components are correlated.
-However, it is unknown if this also occurs in other BH-LMXBs.
+However, simply combining the ADAF and SSD cannot naturally explain the hysteresis effect seen in the HID.
+There is at least another parameter besides the accretion rate responsible for the hysteresis effect \citep{Homan2001}.

-In this Letter, we argue that a recently proposed accretion disk model that takes into account the magnetic pressure \citep{Huang2023_model} can naturally explain the hysteresis effect seen in the outburst of BH-LMXBs.
+In this paper, we argue that a recently proposed accretion disk model that takes into account the magnetic pressure \citep{Huang2023_model} can naturally explain the hysteresis effect seen in the outburst of BH-LMXBs.